-We’re from hugely different backgrounds, but the one thing we have in common, and the thing that connects us all together, is our need to know were not in this on our own.
-There are others who not only understand at least some of what we’re going through, but are comfortable talking about it, even the really hard parts.
+We’re all from different backgrounds, but the one thing that connects us together is our need to know we’re not on our own.
+There are others who not only understand what we’re going through but are comfortable talking about it; even the really hard parts.
 The things we might not tell our healthy friends.

 This experience has given me the push I needed to start writing again.
-Spending time with other people with CKD inspired me, and I wish I hadn’t taken so long to connect myself to a community like the one I found at Ravenstor.
+Spending time with other people with kidney disease inspired me, and I wish I hadn’t taken so long to connect myself to a community like the one I found at Ravenstor.

-I realised just how much talking to somebody who gets it helps, and I know there’s bound to be someone else out there, sitting at home on their computer Googling something like “kidney disease support” or “young people with renal failure”.
+I realised just how much it helps to speak to other people who understand what this is like.
+I also know there are bound to be other people out there who haven’t found this community yet.
+People who are sitting at home on their computer Googling “kidney disease support” or “young adult kidney patients”.
 I’m sorry I can’t teleport into your living room or go out for coffee together so we can talk in person about how shit it sometimes is being too young to be this sick, but I hope reading this blog helps you somehow anyway.